-The Trust owes its existence to the vision, commitment and generosity of Ian Strange MBE.
-Ian is a highly respected naturalist, author and artist.
+The Trust owes its existence to the vision, commitment and generosity of the late Ian Strange MBE.
+Ian was a highly respected naturalist, author and artist.
 Born in England, Ian moved to the Falkland Islands in 1959 and acquired joint ownership of New Island along with Roddy Napier in 1972.

 He spent many years pursuing a dream to transform New Island from a sheep farm into a nature reserve.

 In 1995 Ian founded the New Island Conservation Trust, and transferred ownership of his (southern) half of the island to the Trust.
 In 2006 the Trust was able to purchase the northern half of the island from the then owner, Tony Chater, and since that time has owned and managed the whole of New Island.

 The Trust was registered as a charitable company in the UK in 1995 (Charity Number 1047676) and is managed by a Board of Trustees.
 More information about the Trustees is set out in a separate page.

 The objects of the New Island Conservation Trust (NICT) are:

 The Board of Trustees is responsible for NICT’s strategy, policies, overall direction, finances and key management decisions.
 Day to day the island was for many years managed by Ian Strange and, more recently and until February 2014, by his daughter Georgina Strange.
 Since then the Trust has employed two wardens as all year round resident managers.
 The current wardens, Alec and Giselle Hazell, have been in post since September 2018.

 NICT has benefited over many years from the generosity of the Geoffrey C Hughes Trust.
 The late Geoffrey Hughes visited New Island on a cruise ship and was captivated by the island and the conservation work undertaken by Ian Strange.